airnativeextensions/nativeextensions-documentation/docs/cloudstorage/index.md

 We provide complete guides to get you up and running with cloud storage quickly and easily.

-It supports both Unity and Adobe AIR frameworks on iOS and tvOS, allowing you to use the same functionality on all frameworks.
+It supports both Unity and Adobe AIR frameworks on iOS, tvOS and macOS, allowing you to use the same functionality on all frameworks.

 ### Features

-- Save key/value pairs to iCloud on iOS;
+- Save key/value pairs to iCloud on iOS, tvOS and macOS;
 - Document store

 As with all our extensions you get access to a year of support and updates as we are continually